-In just two seasons as head coach at ODU, Jeff Jones has guided the Monarchs to 45 wins, including a 27-8 mark in 2015.
+In just his first two seasons as head coach at ODU, Jeff Jones guided the Monarchs to 45 wins, including a 27-8 mark in 2015.
 The Monarchs finished second in Conference USA in their second year of competition in the league.
-Under Jones’ guidance, ODU advanced to the semifinals of the NIT at Madison Square Garden after reeling off wins over Charleston Southern, Illinois State and an exhilarating three-point buzzer-beating victory over Murray State.
-He eclipsed the 400 collegiate wins milestone in the Monarchs’ NIT-opener against Charleston Southern on March 18.
+Under Jones' guidance, ODU advanced to the semifinals of the NIT at Madison Square Garden after reeling off wins over Charleston Southern, Illinois State and an exhilarating three-point buzzer-beating victory over Murray State.
+He eclipsed the 400 collegiate wins milestone in the Monarchs' NIT-opener against Charleston Southern on March 18.

 Under Jones' leadership, redshirt junior Trey Freeman was named C-USA Newcomer of the Year, was an All-League first team selection and earned C-USA All-Academic Team honors.